openstreetmap/id-tagging-schema/MAINTENANCE.md

 (No one has the triage role at the moment.
 Please reach out if you want to help.)

 The triage role includes:
-- Helping to clarify issues and PRs.
+- Proactively helping to clarify issues and PRs.
 - Closing issues as duplicates or not planned.
+- Assigning labels to issues and PRs.

 Github shows a `(Collaborator)` label next to users with any permission on this repository.